Isilin/Filedepot/README.txt

 2) The filedepot module now requires the libraries module be installed.
    We are not permitted to include NON-GPL or mixed license files in the module distribution as per Drupal guidelines.

-   You will now need to create a sites/all/libraries folder if you don't already have the libraies module installed.
+   You will now need to create a sites/all/libraries folder if you don't already have the libraries module installed.
    PLEASE rename the files as noted below

-   The following three javascript and support files then need to be retrieved and saved to the sites/all/libraies folder.
+   The following three javascript and support files then need to be retrieved and saved to the sites/all/libraries folder.
    > http://www.strictly-software.com/scripts/downloads/encoder.js  - SAVE FILE as: html_encoder.js
    > http://yuilibrary.com/support/2.8.2/dropin_patches/uploader-2.7.0.zip  - SAVE FILE as: yui_uploader.swf
    > http://jquery.malsup.com/block/#download  - SAVE FILE as jquery.blockui.js